“When I feel lost in life, I finally ask myself the questions I keep avoiding.”

 I don’t know.

 Clear any space that’s occupied by useless negativity.
-Personally, I’m trying to read less paperback books, spend less time using the cellphone, and trying to give up my stubbornness towards others’ perspectives.
+Personally, I’m trying to read fewer paperback books, spend less time using the cellphone, and trying to give up my stubbornness towards others’ perspectives.

 Get rid of the excess.